tbobm/tbobm-blog/content/posts/watermarking-pictures-fast/index.md

   Range (min … max):    1.277 s …  1.425 s    10 runs
 ```

-_1.33s ?
+_1.33s?
 Odd._ Expecting the library to be blazing fast, let's keep this number in mind too.
 Everything will make sense in a very short moment.

-### Dive in the results
+### Dive into the results

 By looking at **script execution** instead of **operation duration**, we also have unrelated processing
 taking up some part of the duration.
 We have, for instance: